Preventive Mastectomy: 6 Years Later

 On days when I didn’t want to get out of bed, I thought about the example I wanted to set for others.

 And as I clicked “publish” on the first set of pictures showing my amputated breasts I took a deep breath and reassured myself that it was the right thing to do.
-I knew in my heart that I was giving other women the support and information I had so desperately needed, and that was worth all the backlash.
+I knew in my heart that I was giving other women the support and information I desperately needed, which was worth all the backlash.

 drains